Table of Contents

 After making a purchase, the buyer receives an email instructing them to visit your website, check in, and then leave a review, in the hopes that someone would profit from it.
 They don’t have much of a reason to do so right now.
 As a result, the majority of people do not do so.

 8 Different ways to get reviews for your e-commerce store

-If you run an e-commerce company, you’re well aware of the importance of customer reviews in raising your online sales.
+If you run an e-commerce company/eCommerce development company, you’re well aware of the importance of customer reviews in raising your online sales.
 According to a recent Northwestern University study, buying a product with five ratings is 270 percent more likely than buying one with 0 reviews.
 So here are the best ways to collect more reviews for your store.

 After every sale, send an email to your customers

 You should follow up with your customer within a certain length of time after they receive their order to inquire about their experience.
 This is also an excellent moment to inquire about their purchase.
 There are many Customer Relationship Management (CRM) products available to assist you with automating this process, and your e-commerce provider may even integrate with a few or have capabilities built in to handle it for you.

 Consider how long it will take customers to use your product and form a judgment about its value— a product that can be tried immediately upon receiving may benefit from a review request email sooner than one that takes a month to see results.

 Using a third-party tool like “WhatsApp review collection” by reviewbit is another wonderful technique to increase reviews.
 This software allows you to send a review request to a group of reviewers who will write an unbiased review about their experience on WhatsApp.

 These third-party results are dependable; authenticated reviews are written by genuine customers who have purchased products or services from the site, directly raising your number of reviews.

 Engage social influencers to write product reviews for you